Ready to Buy in St. Louis?

 2026 Outlook: What to Expect

-• Steady Appreciation: Experts predict a 2–4% price growth through the remainder of 2026.
+- Steady Appreciation: Experts predict a 2–4% price growth for the St. Louis metro through the remainder of 2026.

-• Buyer Demand Surge: As the 30-year fixed rate eases toward 5.875% in March, buyer demand is expected to accelerate into the peak spring season.
+- Buyer Demand Surge: As fixed rates ease toward the 6% mark, buyer demand is expected to accelerate into the peak spring season.

-• Strategic Opportunity: For Sellers, professional staging is now mandatory to compete with rising inventory levels.
-For Buyers, 2026 represents a critical window for negotiation before potential rate-driven price surges.
+- Strategic Opportunity: For Sellers, professional staging and accurate pricing are now mandatory to compete with rising inventory.
+For Buyers, the current supply of 4 months represents a critical window for negotiation.

 Expert Tip: Watch the “Sale-to-List” ratio.
-While some high-demand pockets still sell above asking, the broader metro average of 98% indicates that well-prepared buyers can successfully request concessions.
+While broader metro averages are stabilizing near 95-98%, well-prepared buyers can successfully request concessions in neighborhoods with higher inventory.